amnakhalid625/MERN/README.md

 ##  🖼️ **Assignments**

 ### **1. Assignment 1**
-- **Description**: This assignment includes a responsive table with colspan and rowspan examples and a user-friendly form.
+- **Description**: This assignment includes a table with colspan and rowspan examples and a user-friendly form.
 - **Files**:
   - `Table.html`: Contains the code for a detailed table with proper styling and merged cells.
   - `form.html`: A form demonstrating HTML form elements.